pimutils/vdirsyncer/docs/contributing.rst

     make style  # Stylechecker
     make docs  # Build the HTML docs, output is at docs/_build/html/

+The ``Makefile`` has a lot of options that allow you to control which tests are run, and which servers are tested.
+Take a look at its code where they are all initialized and documented.

 If you have any questions, feel free to open issues about it.

 Structure of the testsuite